Shared With Me vs. My Drive

 Shared With Me

-And Shared with me shows files and folders that you don’t own but have been shared with you.
-You may have the right to view, comment or edit them.
+And Shared with me shows files and folders that you don’t own but have been shared with you by someone else.
+You may have the right to view, comment or edit them, which depends on the access permission level given by the sharers.
 By clicking Share with me in the left sidebar, you will see these files and folders.
 By default, shared folders are ranked first by the newest, and you can also see when the file was shared with you and who owns the file.

 Shared with me only lists the files and folders specifically shared with you, that is, the files and folders whose owner has added your email address in the sharing settings.
 However, files set to "Anyone with the link" are not included in Shared with me.